w3c/wai-inclusion/index.md

 ## The Context

-There are no absolute boundaries for the terms accessibility, usability, and inclusion because they are qualitative aspects, though inclusion can be seen as the broader umbrella term.
+There are no absolute boundaries for the terms accessibility, usability, and inclusion because they are qualitative aspects.
 There are several definitions for each.
 Rather than attempting yet another definition, the following describes the scope of these terms.

 {:.no_toc}
 ### Accessibility